 If you belong to Costco as either a Gold Star or Executive Gold Star member, you’ve probably been strongly encouraged to apply for a Costco TrueEarnings credit card from American Express, a CreditCardForum advertising partner.
 But is the card worth getting?

-When I first joined Costco, I held off on the TrueEarnings card for the simple reason that store-affiliated cards are usually a sub-optimal deal at best and a terrible deal a lot of the time.
+When I first joined Costco, I held off on the TrueEarnings card for the simple reason that store-affiliated cards are usually a sub-optimal deal at best and more often than not a terrible deal for the consumer.
 But once I researched it, I realized that this card offers a beneficial program — for those who already happen to be Costco members, that is.
 For others it would make no sense at all.
-Here’s how the AmEx TrueEarnings Costco card could potentially save you money:
+Here’s how the American Express TrueEarnings Costco card could potentially save you money:

 - 3% cash back at U.S. gas stations for up to $4,000 per year in purchases.
 After that, you earn 1 percent back – Let’s face it, the last time gas was truly cheap was… well, who can remember that far back?
 With this card you get a full 3 percent rebate on the first $4,000 spent annually on fuel purchases for your car (and 1 percent after that).
 That’s like getting a 12 cent discount per gallon when gas is $4.

 - 2% cash back at U.S. restaurants – There are very few credit cards on the market that give higher rewards for dining out — and some of the ones that do give it for only a few months out of the year.
 This card gives you an unlimited 2% at restaurants all year long.